KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 });
 ```

 Asks for permission if not done already or declined.
-Permission is asked through the official - and only - Android system dialog.
+Permission is asked through the official - and only - Android System dialog.
 If permission is not granted by the user, a second time the app starts a "rationale" dialog is displayed explaining why permission needs to be given.
-You can customize the text, buttons, and theme of this dialog.
+You can customize the message, buttons, and theme of this dialog.

 See below for an example of it's usage.

 ### Themes

 The following native Android themes can be used to style your rationale dialog.
-Use them like this: `cordova.notifications_permission.themes.Theme_DeviceDefault_Dialog` (or as the value `16974126`), passing it as `theme` argument to the `maybeAskPermission` method.
+Use them like this: `cordova.notifications_permission.themes.Theme_DeviceDefault_Dialog` (or as the int value `16974126`), passing it as `theme` argument to the `maybeAskPermission` method.

 ```javascript